microserv-io/oauth2-token-vault/README.md

 ### Deployment configuration

+The service is configured through a `config.yaml` placed in root folder of the application.
+If you use our Helm chart, you can override set the config using the `values.yaml` file.

-The service is configured through a config.yaml file.
-The following is an example of the configuration file:
+The following is an example of the configuration file.
 ```yaml
 providers:
   - name: google